 Experimental Section

 The n+-p-p+-Si samples were used in the experiment.
 The structure was fabricated from a 380 µm thick p-type boron-doped Czochralski silicon (100) wafer with hole concentration p = 1.36×1015 cm−3.
-The n+ emitter with sheet resistance of about 20 − 30 Ω/□ and thickness of 0.7 µm was formed by phosphorus diffusion.
+The n+ emitter with a sheet resistance of about 20 − 30 Ω/□ and thickness of 0.7 µm was formed by phosphorus diffusion.
 The anti-recombination isotype barrier was created by using a p+ layer (10 − 20 Ω/□, 0.6 µm) formed by boron diffusion.
 On the front surface, SiO2 (40 nm) and Si3N4 (30 nm) films were formed as antireflective and passivating layers, respectively.
 The solid and grid Al contacts were formed by magnetron sputtering on the back and front surfaces, respectively.

 A sufficiently high concentration of iron in the examined samples resulted from using impure chemicals during the chemical treatments in the technological process.
 This production flaw, which was subsequently corrected, allowed for the creation of model samples to study the effects associated with iron-boron pairs in silicon solar cells.
 Details regarding the iron contamination in the sample are described elsewhere [21].
 The area of the samples used in the study was 1 × 1 cm2.
 The entire surface of the solar cell was illuminated during the experiments.